arturbosch/ags/README.md

 ![image](https://github.com/user-attachments/assets/d7ffe75f-bf06-4c06-8f9c-08015bd7c558)

-Bar and widgets made with ags by me.
+Bar and widgets made w ags.

-Heavily inspired by gnome/macos/tesla type design.

 Network widget is a bit buggy.
 Will be fixed when I switch to agsv2/astal.